 5. Untrained staff

-Without sufficient training, employees often make costly process or safety mistakes.
-As a result, quality and efficiency suffer.
-Companies often blame budget and time restraints, but accidents due to inadequate training can cost employers dearly.
+Without sufficient training, employees often make costly process or safety mistakes, leading to a negative impact on both quality and efficiency within the warehouse.
+Companies might attribute these errors to budget and time constraints, but the repercussions of accidents resulting from inadequate training can be financially and reputationally detrimental.

 6. Retaining paper processes